leto/SevenSeasAndroid/README.md

-# SilentDragon Android - Android frontend for SilentDragon
+# SevenSeas Android - Android frontend for SevenSeas

-SilentDragon Android is an Android frontend for the desktop SilentDragon that lets you send and receive shielded payments from your mobile phone.
+SevenSeas Android is an Android frontend for the desktop SilentDragon that lets you send and receive shielded payments from your mobile phone.

 ## Google Play

-SOON
+SOON™

 ## Dev Download

-You can also head over to the [Releases page](https://github.com/MyHush/SilentDragonAndroid/releases) to download an APK.
+You can also head over to the [Releases page](https://github.com/PirateNetwork/SevenSeasAndroid/releases) to download an APK.

-### Run SilentDragon
+### Run SevenSeas

-In order to let your Android phone connect to your desktop, you need to run the deskop [SilentDragon](https://github.com/MyHush/SilentDragon), and sync fully.
+In order to let your Android phone connect to your desktop, you need to run the deskop [SevenSeas](https://github.com/PirateNetwork/SevenSeas), and sync fully.

-Thankfully this should only take a few minutes with a fast internet connection!
-As the Hush network grows, it will take longer.
+Grab yourself a coffee or a tea - it will take a few minutes if you're syncing from scratch.

 After your node is synced, go to `Apps -> Connect Mobile App` to view the connection QR Code, which you can scan from the Android App.